 Lochia is postpartum vaginal discharge that contains blood, mucus, and even placental tissue.
 It starts out as bright red (lasting three to five days), then tapers off to a pink or brown-tinged discharge (six to 10 days), until it finally resolves itself as yellowish or whitish discharge.

 All women who give birth experience lochia, whether the delivery was vaginal or by caesarean section.
 Remember to wash your perineal area thoroughly to avoid infection.
 It will also help to make you feel clean.

-Call the doctor: If you detect an offensive smell or if the blood soaks through a large pad every hour.
+Call the doctor: If you detect an offensive smell or if the postpartum vaginal discharge soaks through a large pad every hour.

 This article was updated on May 21, 2019 at 6:30 p.m.

 Celebrate your pregnancy milestones!

 Enter your details below and receive weekly email guides on your baby's weight and height in cute illustration of Filipino fruits.
 PLUS get helpful tips from experts, freebies and more!